dark-doraemon/test-git/README.md

 Go to this [link](https://download.oracle.com/java/22/latest/jdk-22_windows-x64_bin.exe ) to download <br>
 > [!CAUTION]
 > After you set up jdk, you need to set path variable<br>
+On Windows, search  > Edit the system enviroment variables